-Plagiarism violations include, but are not limited to, the following:
+Plagiarism violations include, but are not limited to, the following

 - 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail order term paper mill; - 2.
-Using AI such as ChatGPT to generate your essays; - 3.
-Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
-Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 5.
+Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 3.
+Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them. - 4.
 Missing in-text citations.